julython/julython.github.com/_source/content/rackspace.rst

 	    name = models.CharField(max_length=64, blank=False)
 	    total = models.IntegerField(default=0) # this field is never updated!

-The total field is never actually updated it is just there to have a property to display the total from the raw query.
+The total field is never actually updated; it is just there to have a property to display the total from the raw query.
 If you have never used a `raw query`_ this is a great use case for it.
 Raw queries allow you to run any custom SQL and return the Model objects.
-In this example the total for any one location is the sum of all the people in that location.
+In this example, the total for any one location is the sum of all the people in that location.
 Here is what that looks like in SQL: